kim-chair/ai-visual-zine-editor/README.md

 It analyzes a video with Gemini, extracts candidate frames locally, lets the user refine the editorial angle through chat and uploaded reference images, and publishes the result as a stylized webzine with optional soundtrack generation and export to **HTML**, **PDF**, and **Markdown**.

-> Add a screenshot or short GIF here.
-For this project, one strong visual will explain more than three paragraphs.

 ## Why this project

 A lot of multimodal demos can summarize a video.
 Far fewer can turn that material into something that feels **edited**, **authored**, and **publishable**.